9.19” h X 8.916” w X 6.0” d

 The neck of the canteen is painted red with only a small fleck of missing paint..

 The power of 2017-06 is its painted face.
 The face is bounded by two perfectly round thin framing lines with the tiny area between painted white.
 A shield-shaped visage is outlined in dark red and looks directly at us from an elaborate framing coiffure.
 Done in the style of ancient Egypt or perhaps African cornrows, the imagination of this design and its execution are the finest ever realized on a Hopi pot.
 I know this sounds like hyperbole, but take a closer look.
-Only the work of Jake Koopee may be comparable (cf 2013-08).
+Only other work by Nathan (2018-10) or the work of Jake Koopee may be comparable (2013-08).
 The overall impression is like a richly-woven cloth.

 The left-most section of hair has a cross-hatched pattern of about 30 columns and 40 rows in an area of about 1.75” by 1.5”.
 The resulting cells are irregularly unpainted and filled with black paint..